xizhusarah/mmc3260/README.md

 #### Due September 20: HTML links and images

+Fix all broken absolute and relative URLs used for links and images.

 #### Due September 27: HTML wireframe

 #### Due October 4: CSS typography